dmiz-1/Aneurisma/README.md

 57."⫖" set memory to join all non-zero values of cells <br>
 58."⫓" like ⫖, but with spaces <br>
 59."⩒" set all cells to 0 <br>
+60."⋃" organizes memory from smallest to largest <br>
+61."⋂" organizes memory from largest to smallest <br>
+62."⫏x'y..." set memory to a list (split items with ') <br>
+63."⩤x" set memory to get item x of memory(use ⨹ for lastitem and ⨺ for first item) <br>
+64."⩥x'y" set memory to replace item x in list memory <br>
+65."⨲x" remove item x of list memory <br>
+66."⪫x" set memory to index of x of list memory <br>
+67."⩨x'y" set memory to item x of row y <br>

 The replacers are: <br>
 1.Δ  - The memory value <br>